syedwaseemjan/homework/readme.md

+## Python Adapter / Bootstrap UI
-## Adapter has been added with all the required Interfaces in pythonic way.
+Adapter has been added with all the required Interfaces in pythonic way.
 Pythonic way of "setup and teardown" is achieved through the use of Context Manager.
 A simple testcase has also been added.

 ## References: